 1. Mention Your Name and Affiliations

 Start the presentation with the introduction basics.
 State your name, company, title/position, and several quick facts about who you are and what you do.
-Even if you present to a familiar audience, a brief recap is always welcome.
+Even when presenting to a familiar audience, a brief recap is always welcome.

 To keep things a bit more engaging, consider adding some lesser-known facts about yourself.
 For example: